20+ Smartest Questions to Ask a Recruiter (2023)

-Tip: Job seekers should perform research about the company and the role before speaking with a recruiter.
-This will make the job seeker appear as a “good fit” from the beginning of the conversation since they are well informed.
+Tip: Job seekers should perform research about the hiring company and the role before speaking with a recruiter.
+This will make the job seeker appear as a “good fit” from the beginning of the conversation since they are well-informed.
 And this can leave most of the phone interview or screening interview open for important questions and answers rather than simply describing the job.

-These questions turn the recruiter into a person who offers career advice rather than someone who answers questions, which can make the job seeker sound informed and attractive to the job recruiter.
+These questions turn the recruiter into a person who offers career advice.
+Rather than someone who answers questions, making the job seeker sound informed and attractive to the job recruiter.
 There are technically no “right questions” to ask the recruiter.
-But a good question is specific to the company and makes the interviewer feel as though the job seeker is already well informed.
+But a good question is specific to the company and makes the interviewer feel as though the job seeker is already well-informed.

 Tip: Most recruiter discussions happen by a phone interview.
 This session is technically not a job interview but a screening interview (informal).
 Job seekers shouldn’t expect a phone interview question or behavioral interview question during this process.
-This is a time for the recruiter to present the opportunity and specific questions to be asked by the candidate.
+This is a time for the recruiter to present the candidate's opportunity and specific questions to be asked.
 If that exchange occurs, it is a “successful interview.”

 Questions to Ask a Recruiter About the Role